Risky sexual behavior: Factors

-Risky sexual behavior includes unprotected intercourse, multiple sex partners, and illicit drug use.
-The use of alcohol and illicit drugs greatly increases the risk of gonorrhea, chlamydia, trichomoniasis, hepatitis B, and HIV/AIDS.
+Risky sexual behavior includes unprotected intercourse, multiple sexual partners, and illicit drug use.
+The use of alcoholic drinks and illicit drugs greatly increases the risk of gonorrhea, chlamydia, trichomoniasis, hepatitis B, and HIV/AIDS.
 Trauma from penile-anal sex has been identified as a risky sexual behavior.

 Risky sexual behaviors can lead to serious consequences both for person and their partner(s).
-This sometimes includes cervical cancer, ectopic pregnancy and infertility.
-An association exists between those with a higher incidence of body art (body piercings and tattoos) and risky sexual behavior.
+This sometimes includes cervical cancer, ectopic pregnancy, and infertility.
+An association exists between those with a higher incidence of body modifications (such as body piercings and tattoos) and risky sexual behaviors.

 Epidemiology

 According to the National Youth Behavior Risk Survey, 19% of all sexually active adolescents in the US consumed alcohol or used other drugs before their last sexual intercourse.
 In contrast, adolescents who reported no substance use were found to be the least likely to engage in sexual risk-taking.

 Most Canadian and American adolescents aged 15 to 19 years describe having had sexual intercourse at least one time.
 In the same population, 23.9% and 45.5% of young, adolescent females describe having sex with two or more sexual partners during the previous year.
 Of the males in the same population, 32.1% of Canadian males had two or more partners and 50.8% of American males also describe a similar experience.

 Alcohol is the most commonly used substance among youth aged 18–25 years.
 10% of young adults had an alcohol use disorder in 2018, which is greater than the prevalence among all other age cohorts.
 Research indicates that alcohol can lead to risky sexual behavior including lack of condom use, sexual intercourse with a non-primary partner, as well as lower likelihood of using contraception in general.

 Among older age cohorts, a similar positive trend can be observed in risky sexual behavior when combined with alcohol use.
 For instance, research on older men who have sex with men (MSM) showed that the likelihood of engaging in risky sexual activities increased with the use of alcohol and other drugs.